 With Christmas just around the corner, Mary and Joseph have been on my mind.
 I think there are some valuable lessons to be learned from them.

 The first two that come to mind are faith and obedience.
 Both Mary and Joseph proved their faith in God when they were obedient to his plans.
-They chose to follow God’s will for them in spite of the difficult circumstances.
+They chose to follow God’s will for them in spite of the difficult circumstances it would put them in.
 Being pregnant before marriage was not just frowned upon then, it was a sin punishable by death.

 That’s a lot faith and obedience.